ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 For a Tutorial on using JSON data with Snowflake look at [Tutorial: JSON Basics](https://docs.snowflake.net/manuals/user-guide/json-basics-tutorial.html).

 ---
-During the course of this blog we have examined some of the
+During the course of this blog we have examined Snowflake Views and discussed some of the limitations and best recommended practices for using them.
+We also explored a few of the functions Snowflake provides in order to access Semi-Structured Data.

----
-[^1] XML is supported but is currently on public preview (meaning support for XML parsing and storage is functional, just not released fully into Production).

-[^2] Snowflake does not currently support fixed-size arrays or arrays of elements of a specific non-VARIANT type.
+As always, for more information on how Ippon Technologies, a Snowflake partner, can help your organization utilize the benefits of Snowflake for a migration from a traditional Data Warehouse, Data Lake or POC, contact sales@ipponusa.com.